fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.shielder.it/blog/2021/02/hunting-for-bugs-in-telegrams-animated-stickers-remote-attack-surface/">-Hunting for bugs in Telegram's animated stickers remote attack surface</a>

 <a href="https://mokhansec.medium.com/idor-via-websockets-allow-me-to-takeover-any-users-account-23460dacdeab">-IDOR via Websockets allow me to takeover any users account</a>

+<a href="https://blog.orange.tw/2021/02/a-journey-combining-web-and-binary-exploitation.html">-A Journey Combining Web Hacking and Binary Exploitation in Real World!</a>

 <a href="https://vbharad.medium.com/stored-xss-in-icloud-com-5000-998b8c4b2075">-Stored XSS in icloud.com — $5000</a>